 Dr. Mark Varvares

-Overview: Massachusetts Eye and Ear Infirmary strives to be a world class endocrine surgical center.
+Overview: Massachusetts Eye and Ear strives to be a world class endocrine surgical center.
 The Thyroid and Parathyroid Surgery Division was established in 2002, founded on the philosophy of collaboration between thyroid surgeons, radiologists, pathologist and endocrinologists.
 The Division is at the leading-edge of advances in thyroid and parathyroid surgery and is a world recognized center of intraoperative neural monitoring.
 The Head and Neck Endocrine (Thyroid and Parathyroid) Surgical Fellowship was established in 2004.
 It is our intention, with a superb clinical training and strong emphasis on research and teaching, to nurture academic endocrine surgeons.

 Objectives: To provide comprehensive training of fellows in diagnosis and surgical management of thyroid and parathyroid disease by focused exposure to the clinical practices of our endocrine surgeons in the OR and clinic and through interactions with collaborating specialties.

-Strengths: The primary strengths of Massachusetts Eye and Ear Infirmary as a venue for a Thyroid and Parathyroid Surgical Fellowship are the large endocrine surgical volume, the close multi-disciplinary collaborative environment and the wealth of current and potential clinical research.
+Strengths: The primary strengths of Massachusetts Eye and Ear as a venue for a Thyroid and Parathyroid Surgical Fellowship are the large endocrine surgical volume, the close multi-disciplinary collaborative environment and the wealth of current and potential clinical research.
 The fellow obtains experience with both adult and pediatric population and is exposed to both otolaryngology and general surgery techniques and rotates between MEEI and Mass General Hospital.
 The fellow receives advanced training in newer surgical techniques like intraoperative neuromonitoring and state-of-the art care of thyroid cancer patients with academic and research work culminating into publications.
 The fellow participates in Boston Thyroid Club, held once a month, where endocrinologist and endocrine surgeons discuss clinical problems.
 He/she also contributes to monthly Endocrine Oncology Conference at MGH.
 American Academy of Otolaryngology (AAO), American College of Surgeons (ACS), American Head Neck Society (AHNS) meetings are integral parts of fellow’s schedule.
 Fellow has the opportunity to attend Harvard CME course on Thyroid and Parathyroid surgery, which is held annually since 1996.
 Fellow may have an opportunity to participate in Global Thyroid Missions where members of the Thyroid and Parathyroid Division not only provide goiter surgery in underserved regions, but also train local physicians to work toward sustainable health care for patients suffering from goiter and other conditions.
 Dr. Randolph and team members have recently been on Global Thyroid Missions to India and Kenya.
-Fellow teaches MEEI residents actively through lectures and by helping in OR.
+Fellows teach MEEI residents actively through lectures and by helping in OR.